top of page

 The first victims were discovered in Gilgo Beach in December 2010, but the case has grown to include Sandra Costilla, a 28 year old woman who was sexually tortured, murdered, and found in Southampton, N.Y. in 1993.

-Born and raised in Queens, New York, Mary did breaking news and investigative reporting for PIX11 News and CBS2 during an award-winning TV career, receiving 32 Emmy awards for her work.
+Born and raised in Queens, New York, Mary did breaking news and investigative reporting for PIX11 News and CBS2 during an award-winning TV career, receiving 33 Emmy awards for her work, the most recent in 2024.

 Mary covered New York City’s crack cocaine epidemic in the 1980’s, watching NYPD takedowns of drug crews in housing projects.
 She was 'on the scene' after the mob hit on Gambino godfather, Paul Castellano, outside Sparks Steakhouse in December 1986.
 She later covered the federal trial of Dapper Don, John Gotti, who was convicted of ordering the rub-out of Castellano.
 Mary witnessed the courtroom testimony of Gotti’s underboss, Sammy “Bull” Gravano, who made a deal with the government to talk in exchange for leniency.